jido/INIT/README.md

 If more than one line is required to define the property value, that property is written as a complex property.

 A complex property is written as a property name inside square brackets **[ ]** on a line of its own.
-It is followed by its value on the following lines.
+Its value follows below.

 Example:
 ~~~properties